 Past Annual Poetry Contests

-Below are the judges, winners and runners up for our past annual poetry contests.
+Below are the judges, winning poems, and honorable mentions for our past annual poetry contests.
 We are grateful to each year’s judge and all the poets for their submissions.
 We hope you will consider sharing your work with us in future years.
 Submission fees help support the mission of Split This Rock, integrating the poetry of provocation and witness into public life and supporting the poets who do this vital work.

 Split This Rock subscribes to the Council of Literary Magazines and Presses Contest Code of Ethics.

 You may browse by scrolling down the page or by clicking on a year below:

 Natalie Diaz grew up in the Fort Mojave Indian Village in Needles, California, on the banks of the Colorado River.
 She is Mojave and an enrolled member of the Gila River Indian Community.
 After playing professional basketball in Europe and Asia for several years, she completed her MFA in poetry and fiction at Old Dominion University.
 She was awarded the Bread Loaf 2012 Louis Untermeyer Scholarship in Poetry, the 2012 Native Arts and Cultures Foundation Literature Fellowship, a 2012 Lannan Residency, as well as being awarded a 2012 Lannan Literary Fellowship.
 She won a Pushcart Prize in 2013.
 Her first book, When My Brother Was an Aztec, was published in June 2012, by Copper Canyon Press.
 She currently lives in Mohave Valley, Arizona, and directs a language revitalization program at Fort Mojave, her home reservation.
 There she works and teaches with the last Elder speakers of the Mojave language.